Integration theory for infinite dimensional volatility modulated Volterra processes: Introduction

-At this point we note that our considerations go beyond the classical semimartingale case as treated in \cite{protter} for real-valued and \cite{dapratozabczyk} for Hilbert-valued (semi)martingales.
-We will see however in Section \ref{sec:SMG}, that under some conditions on $g$ (in particular that $g(s,s)$ exists for all $s\in[0,T]$), $X$ will turn out to be a semimartingale and that the integral in \eqref{eq:defZ} and the classical integral with respect to a semimartingale, denoted by $Y\cdot X$ coincide in some cases.
+At this point, we note that our considerations go beyond the classical semimartingale case as treated in \cite{protter} for real-valued and \cite{dapratozabczyk} for Hilbert-valued (semi)martingales.
+We will however see in Section~\ref{secSMG} that under some conditions on $g$ (in particular that $g(s,s)$ exists for all $s\in[0,T]$), $X$ will turn out to be a semimartingale and that the integral in (\ref {eqdefZ}) and the classical integral with respect to a semimartingale, denoted by $Y\cdot X$ coincide in some cases.
 In fact, if $X$ is a semimartingale, then the difference between these two integrals can be compared to the situation of the It\^o and Skorohod integral with respect to the one-dimensional Brownian motion.
-Next we list some examples in order to show the wide range of processes $X$ that can be used as integrators in \eqref{eq:defZ}.
+Next, we list some examples in order to show the wide range of processes $X$ that can be used as integrators in (\ref{eqdefZ}).

-\begin{numex}[Ambit fields] The situation that motivates our problem of defining \eqref{eq:defZ} comes from ambit processes, see \cite{benth}.
+\begin{example}[(Ambit fields)] The situation that motivates our problem of defining (\ref{eqdefZ}) comes from ambit processes; see \cite{benth}.
 There we deal with random fields consisting of a stochastic integral over a random field defined as follows:

-where $D(t,x)\subseteq\Rd$, $W$ is a Gaussian noise white in time and (possibly) correlated in space, and $g$ and $\sigma$ are deterministic and random fields, respectively.
-These processes are included in our setting if interpret these equations in the Hilbert space sense of \cite{dapratozabczyk} where $\caH_2$ is interpreted as $L^2(D(t,x))$ and $X(t,\cdot)$ is assumed to be in some $L^2$ with respect to the spatial parameter.
-In Section \ref{sec:randomfield} we come back to this example and also derive an integral with respect to a random field, similar to \cite{walsh}. \end{numex}
+where $D(t,x)\subseteq{\mathbb{R}^d}$, $W$ is a Gaussian noise white in time and (possibly) correlated in space, $g$ is a deterministic function and $\sigma$ is a random field.
+These processes are included in our setting if interpret these equations in the Hilbert space sense of \cite{dapratozabczyk} where $\caH_2$ is interpreted as $L^2({\mathbb{R}^d})$ and $X(t,\cdot)$ is assumed to be in some $L^2$ with respect to the spatial parameter.
+In Section~\ref{secrandomfieldintegral}, we come back to this example and also derive an integral with respect to a random field, similar to \cite{walsh}. \end{example}